data-science-hub/files/special-issues/01-distributed-ledgers.md

 ## Important Dates

-Submissions will be accepted from the 1st of October through the 30th of April.
+Submissions will be accepted from 1 October 2017 until 30 April 2018.

-Papers will be reviewed as they are submitted.
-Initially, editors will proofread the paper; if accepted, then two reviewers will be assigned.

-We are aiming for a fast review process of 25 days for the first round of reviews.
-Papers will be published in the special issue as they go through the review process.
+We will assign three reviewers for each submitted paper.
+Reviewers will have 10 days for a first review, we aim for a first decision within less that 30 days.

 ## Program Committee